Geodesic complexity of homogeneous Riemannian manifolds: Introduction

+In the case of compact simply connected irreducible symmetric spaces, we are able to further estimate this upper bound from above in terms of certain sectional categories.
+This means that for such symmetric spaces we obtain an upper bound on $\GC(M)$ which does not involve any geodesic complexities.

+Note that this result produces the first upper bound for geodesic complexity in terms of categorical invariants.
+Indeed, the only previously known upper bounds were derived by Recio-Mitter in \cite{RecioMitter} either from explicit constructions of geodesic motion planners or from the existence of particularly simple coverings of cut loci.
+We pick up Recio-Mitter's so-called trivially covered stratifications in this article in the setting of Riemannian manifolds as well.

-In addition to establishing new lower and upper bounds for geodesic complexity, we compute geodesic complexities of some Riemannian manifolds whose cut loci are well-understood.
-We will show that every three-dimensional Berger sphere $(S^3,g_\alpha)$ satisfies $\GC(S^3,g_\alpha)=2$ and that $\GC(T^2,g_f)=3$ for any flat metric $g_f$ on the two-dimensional torus.
+In addition to establishing new lower and upper bounds for geodesic complexity, we compute the geodesic complexities of some Riemannian manifolds whose cut loci are well-understood.
+We will show that every three-dimensional Berger sphere $(S^3,g_\alpha)$ satisfies $\GC(S^3,g_\alpha)=2$ and that $\GC(T^2,g_f)=3$ for every flat metric $g_f$ on the two-dimensional torus.
+This extends the two-dimensional case of Recio-Mitter's computation of the geodesic complexity of the standard flat $n$-torus from \cite[Theorem 4.4]{RecioMitter}.